VISIT OUR ART STORE ▶

 Paint Small Flowers with a Light Touch

-First, I paint the stem.
+First, the artist paints the stem.

 Paint the smaller stem